-Smart Bionics: Our Plan To Revolutionize the Field of Bionics with Mixed Reality & Machine Learning
+Smart Bionics: Our Plan To Enrich the Field of Bionics with Augmented Reality & Machine Learning

 When I learned that my child was going to be born with only one hand, it didn’t take me long to recognize that I had been offered a tremendous opportunity.
 I looked at the current state of prosthetic and bionic hands, and I saw a glaring unmet need: No one had managed to create an open source bionic hand with the functionality of a human hand.
 I looked at my own life — a designer working in additive manufacturing at Autodesk, one of the top tech companies in the world, in San Francisco, one of the tech capitals of the world.
 After a few conversations with people who were experts in the multiple fields required to build such a hand — robotics, programming, mechanical engineering, industrial design, and more — I realized that I could build a team that could rise to this challenge.
 This realization solidified into the nonprofit called The Luke Hand.

 There’s never been a better time for a revolution in bionics.
 As the powers of mixed reality and machine learning grow in the massively interconnected space of global open source development, humanity is rapidly gaining abilities to create novel solutions to wicked problems in ways that have only been imagined in science fiction.
 Our team of designers, developers, and engineers are focused on using these emerging technological superpowers to solve one wicked problem in particular: Helping my son — and ultimately, all people with hand amputations — transition from disabled to superabled.
 We’re working hard to help make science fiction science fact in the field of bionics.

 How?
 Here’s a high-level overview of our plan…